jasonhanks/k8v/README.md

 output can then be used by various tools that understand the JSON format.

+    # example using jq utility to parse generated output
     bin/k8v -c default -a -i heimdall -o json | jq '.[0].spec' {
     "cluster_i_ps": [